Oppositional Defiant Disorder in Teens

 Signs of ODD often begin as early as preschool.
 ODD occasionally develops later in childhood but is almost always evident before the teenage years.
 Children with ODD struggle with a variety of emotional and behavioral problems including:

-While many of these behaviors are common to adolescents, the symptoms of Oppositional Defiance Disorder are much more regular and severe than normal teenage rebellion.
+While many of these behaviors are common to adolescents, the symptoms of Oppositional Defiant Disorder are much more regular and severe than normal teenage rebellion.

 Effects of Untreated ODD